AnimMouse/frp-flyapp/README.md

 If you are tunneling HTTP apps instead of TCP/UDP, I recommend to just use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/).\
 You can also tunnel HTTP apps on this frp by using a custom port like 8080.\
 If you need to use standard 80 and 443 port, you need to disable the frps dashboard.

+### IPv6 Support
+If you have IPv6, congratulations, [you don't need this tunnel](https://www.reddit.com/r/networkingmemes/comments/sif407/imagine_network_engineers_time_gone_into/).

+To enable IPv6 in control plane, set `bind_addr = ::` in frps.ini.
+Take note that KCP does not work in IPv6 as [`fly-global-services` does not support IPv6](https://fly.io/docs/app-guides/udp-and-tcp/#udp-won-t-work-over-ipv6) so you would need to use TCP if you use IPv6 in control plane.

+To enable IPv6 in data plane, set `proxy_bind_addr = ::` in frps.ini.
+Take note that UDP does not work in IPv6 as [`fly-global-services` does not support IPv6](https://fly.io/docs/app-guides/udp-and-tcp/#udp-won-t-work-over-ipv6) so you can't tunnel UDP in IPv6.

 ### More infos
 [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling)